Kirchhoff's circuit laws: Uses

 A matrix version of Kirchhoff's current law is the basis of most circuit simulation software, such as SPICE.
 The current law is used with Ohm's law to perform nodal analysis.

-The current law is applicable to any lumped network irrespective of the nature of the network; whether unilateral or bilateral, active or passive, linear or non-linear.
+The current law is applicable to any lumped network irrespective of the nature of the network; whether unilateral or bilateral, active or passive.

 Kirchhoff's voltage law

 This law, also called Kirchhoff's second law, or Kirchhoff's loop rule, states the following:

 The directed sum of the potential differences (voltages) around any closed loop is zero.